Heat flux sensor: Applications in building physics

-HF-01S EKO Small Size Heat Flux Sensor.
 By capturing real-world conditions, heat flux sensors provide insights into the actual thermal performance of building components, aiding in informed decisions regarding energy efficiency improvements, insulation upgrades, and overall building envelope design.

 In a world ever more concerned with saving energy, studying the thermal properties of buildings has become a growing field of interest.
 One of the starting points in these studies is the mounting of heat flux sensors on walls in existing buildings or structures built especially for this type of research.
-Heat flux sensors mounted to building walls or envelope component can monitor the amount of heat energy loss/gain through that component and/or can be used to measure the envelope thermal resistance, R-value, or thermal transmittance, U-value.
+Heat flux sensors mounted to building walls or envelope components can monitor the amount of heat energy loss/gain through that component and/or can be used to measure the envelope thermal resistance, R-value, or thermal transmittance, U-value.

 The measurement of heat flux in walls is comparable to that in soil in many respects.
-Two major differences however are the fact that the thermal properties of a wall generally do not change (provided its moisture content does not change) and that it is not always possible to insert the heat flux sensor in the wall, so that it has to be mounted on its inner or outer surface.
+Two major differences, however, are the fact that the thermal properties of a wall generally do not change (provided its moisture content does not change) and that it is not always possible to insert the heat flux sensor in the wall, so that it has to be mounted on its inner or outer surface.

 When the heat flux sensor has to be mounted on the surface of the wall, one has to take care that the added thermal resistance is not too large.
-Also, the spectral properties should be matching those of the wall as closely as possible.
+Also, the spectral properties should match those of the wall as closely as possible.
 If the sensor is exposed to solar radiation, this is especially important.
-In this case one should consider painting the sensor in the same color as the wall.
-Also, in walls the use of self-calibrating heat flux sensors should be considered.
+In this case, one should consider painting the sensor in the same color as the wall.
+Also, in walls, the use of self-calibrating heat flux sensors should be considered.